LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

 Kicking a member
 ****************

-Telegram doesn't actually have a request to kick an user from a group.
+Telegram doesn't actually have a request to kick a user from a group.
 Instead, you need to restrict them so they can't see messages.
 Any date is enough: